Parsons Disabled

 Image Description: A group photo of 22 models ranging from 8 years old to 67 years old wearing ten different youth designer’s work in brightly colored stretch fabrics pose together in a group shot after the Queer Radical Fair Fashion Performances in Ping Tom Park in Chicago.

-We exist for Disabled designers and artists
+We exist for Disabled designers, artists, and creatives

-to have access to fashion education and the opportunity to enter an industry that has been historically exclusionary.
+to have access to fashion education and the opportunity to enter an industry that has been exclusionary.

 LEARN FROM Disabled INDUSTRY LEADERS